return42/sphkerneldoc/linux_src_doc/lib/mpi/mpicoder_c.rst

         scatterlist to write to.
 Needs to be at least mpi_get_size(a) long.

-    :param unsigned \*nbytes:
+    :param unsigned nbytes:
-        in/out param - it has the be set to the maximum number of bytes that can be written to sgl.
-This has to be at least the size of the integer a.
-On return it receives the actual length of the data written on success or the data that would be written if buffer was too small.
+        the number of bytes to write.
+Leading bytes will be filled with zero.

     :param int \*sign:
         if not NULL, it will be set to the sign of a.